 The progress from level to level is controlled by the players.
 Some might move from level 1 to level 8 in a single session.
 Others might take 3-6 months.
 It must not matter.
 Allow players, regardless of age, to play at the level at which they feel comfortable.
 Let them take on each successive level when ready.
 Without homework, players see the progress as part of the fun.

 Separate from the levels of HandzTM are brief lessons (also planned for video) that explain traditional card-play concepts in a language suitable for beginners—called Tipz.
 Players learn the importance of shape, how to manage trump, the positional value of strength, finesses, establishing long suits, card combinations, and so forth.
 Those looking for more detailed and advanced knowledge can find many sources in the bridge literature.

 The Goal of This Method

 Rather than create bridge players from people who express interest in the game without knowing anything about it, we identify bridge players from those who find the play of the cards interesting and fun.
 Of those who feel they are good at card play by the end of level 7, most will have interest in bidding.
-Thus, we hope to uncover those who might enjoy bridge but resist committing to hours or months of learning without any knowledge of the game.
+Thus, we hope to uncover those who might enjoy bridge but have resisted committing to hours or months of learning without adequate knowledge of the game.

 Please feel free to leave comments.